 A classification tool named \texttt{classy} is available online and allows the user to classify asteroid observations covering the spectral VisNIR region and the visual albedo either completely or partially.
 The resulting array of class probabilities for each sample serves to estimate classification uncertainty and possible taxonomic trends.

-We have established a methodology for asteroid taxonomy which is well suited for the current and future datasets of asteroid observations.
-The on-going MITHNEOS survey \citep{CompositionalDBinzel2019}, the upcoming Gaia Data Release 3 \citep[including visible spectra,][]{AsteroidSpectrDelbo2012}, and the SPHEREx survey \citep{SimulatedSpherIvezic2022} will provide or continue to provide spectral observations of asteroids in different wavelengths, which are able to be classified within the framework of this taxonomy.
+We established a methodology for asteroid taxonomy which is well suited for the current and future datasets of asteroid observations.
+The ongoing MITHNEOS survey, the upcoming Gaia Data Release 3 \citep[including visible spectra,][]{AsteroidSpectrDelbo2012}, and the planned NEO Surveyor mission \citep{SurveySimulatiMainze2015} and SPHEREx survey \citep{SimulatedSpherIvezic2022} will provide or continue to provide spectral and albedo observations of asteroids in different wavelengths, which are able to be classified within the framework of this taxonomy.

 The dimensionality reduction and clustering are able to resolve more features and find more meaningful clusters when fed with more data.
-As such, it may be worthwhile exploring how the model properties described in \cref{sec:results} change when fed with significantly more data.
-Nevertheless, during this work, we have noticed that the latent space properties show little change whether we train with 500, 1000, or all samples in the dataset.
-Instead, we anticipate that a future taxonomy-revision will benefit more from an increased feature-set.
-In particular the ultra-violet information offered by the Gaia data may solve degeneracies in the \class{C}- and \class{M}-complex.
+It may be worthwhile exploring how the model properties described in \cref{sec:results} change when fed with significantly more data.
+Nevertheless, during this work, we found that the latent space properties show little change whether we train with 500, 1000, or all samples in the dataset.
+Instead, we anticipate that a future taxonomy-revision will benefit more from an increased feature set.
+In particular the UV information offered by the Gaia data may solve degeneracies in the \class{C}- and \class{M}-complex.
 A further improvement should be the addition of polarimetric data, provided the amount of observations is comparable to the availability of the other features.
 The \class{M}-complex could benefit, and we consider that most work is left to be done in this complex.
 Extension of the spectral space into the \SI{3}{\micro\meter} region is promising as well.